 Q: How much will the wedding cost?

-- The church choir – who are based at Botley but who do come and sing in Durley or Curdridge if you so wish.
+- The church choir – who are based at Botley but who can come and sing in Durley or Curdridge if you so wish.

 - The bells – the cost varies depending on which church you are married in.